Kotlin/KEEP/proposals/KEEP-0450-typed-delegate-access.md

 This behavior is going to be achieved with the following compilation strategy:

 - For property references inside the class, an anonymous class is generated as it is now.
-  The only change is that this class will have a more precise supertype, and it will have `getDelegate` method overridden to prevent `IllegalAccessException`.
+  The only change is that this class will have an additional superinterface, `KDelegatedN`, and it will have `getDelegate` method overridden to prevent `IllegalAccessException`.
 - For property references outside the class, the behavior does not change.
-- For reflection (including special operator functions `getValue`, `setValue` and `provideDelegate`), the only difference is a more precise supertype of the returned value.
+- For reflection (including special operator functions `getValue`, `setValue` and `provideDelegate`), the only difference is an additional superinterface of the returned value.